ronoaldo/mercurio/README.md

 You need to have both `docker` and `docker composer` installed and working, and optionally you can use `make` to run the scripts more easily.

-In order to change some settings, copy the docker-compose.dev.yml as a local
+In order to change some settings for your local develoopment environment, copy the `docker-compose.dev.yml` as a local override.
+This way you can change things such as the server port:
-override:

     cp docker-compose.dev.yml docker-compose.override.yml